Here is the

 when the memory of those cheesy “romantic” exchanges between Willow and Alex

 pop into my head; they haunt me.
 Seriously, help.
-I consider the writing average.
-It lacks style

 and depth.
 It progresses slowly and, in many parts, it is just plain boring.